Turning down the heat

 When it comes to choosing an energy supplier, the annual Which? energy satisfaction survey can be a good place to start.
 It rates 35 energy suppliers in the UK, including the big, traditional companies (British Gas, Eon, SSE) and smaller, fast-growing ones (Bulb, Ovo Energy).
 Providers are scored on criteria such as bill accuracy, value for money and customer service.

 This year (2020) the three energy companies that came out on top are:

 - So Energy

-Smart metres can be an easier way to keep to a heating budget, because they display your energy use in pounds and pence.
-They can also be topped up via an app and send you alerts when the metre is running low.
-However, they don’t automatically give you savings – you have to be proactive and commit to changing your habits when it comes to using energy around the house.
+Smart metres can be an easier and more effective way to keep to a heating budget, because they show how much energy you’ve used in pounds and pence.
+You will be sent an alert, by email or text, when the metre is running low and you can top it up via an app.
+However, you do have to be proactive and commit to changing your habits around the house.

 Small changes, big results

 These 10 bill-busting tips can help make a big difference:

 - Set your heating to turn on and off at the right time so you are not heating an empty house

 - Turn your heating down, even if it is just by a small amount (1°C will make a difference)

 - Keep your radiators clear, don’t block them with furniture